fnery/mtools/README.md

 # mtools
 Assorted MATLAB tools I use throughout my MATLAB code.
 I try to capture common tasks in MATLAB functions, in an attempt to keep my code clean and modular.
 Essentially I'm trying [not to repeat myself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
 Hopefully, each one of these functions is self-contained and can be re-used in different scenarios.
 Sub-functions are used when the same code needs to be called several times by the parent function or simply for better legibility.
 Do use this code for whatever purpose.
 If you spot any issues please let me know.
-Feel free to enlighten me with better ways to code any of this :thumbsup:. <br />
-Email me at: `regexprep({'fabio-nery-13_ucl-ac-uk'}, {'-','_'}, {'.','@'})`. <br />
+Email: `regexprep({'fabio-nery-13_ucl-ac-uk'}, {'-','_'}, {'.','@'})`. <br />

 mtools index:
 -------------
+- **[asl]**
+  - `asl6d.m`: organises a 4D ASL volume into a 6D ASL volume <br />
+  - `aslorder.m`: returns order matrix for ASL experiment <br />
 - **[dcm]**
   - `dcmfind.m`: List DICOM files in dir (and its subdirs) <br />
   - `dcmsiemensisolateascconv.m`: isolates ASCCONV part in Siemens CSA headers <br />